ssiddhantsharma/deep-purpose-tutorial/README.md

 ![](/banner.png) <br>

 Drug-Dev-A will be using an open-source toolkit called [DeepPurpose](https://github.com/kexinhuang12345/DeepPurpose) for Drug-Target Interaction (DTI) prediction which measures the binding affinity of drug molecules to the protein targets.
 What our team will be doing is replicating some of the DeepPurpose tutorialson our own google colaboratories for checking the reproducibility of the code samples and learning how this toolkit wraps deep learning (DL) models promising performances for DTI prediction to a comprehensive and easy-to-use DL library.
 Combining machine learned approaches to drug discovery is an effective way as shown by this [web-app](http://deeppurpose.sunlab.org/).
-This README.md contains all the necessary information to replicate the tutorials for DeepPurpose. <br>
+This README.md contains all the necessary information to replicate the tutorials for DeepPurpose.

 # About DeepPurpose:
 ![](/figure1.png) <br>